mouradbelo/Mask_RCNN_Camus/README.md

     4) `Epicardium`

 Notebooks and train/test/evaluate python files are in `samples/CAMUS`.
-Scripts used for CAMUS are in `mrcnn/camus_scripts.py`
+Functions used for CAMUS are in `mrcnn/camus_utils.py`

 Summary :
 * I.   [Dataset](#dataset)